-An interesting quirk I've noticed over the past 6 months or so has been that for the vast majority of our websites, optimising old pages for new keyword targets seems to have far less potential for ranking improvement as creating new pages for the purpose.
+An interesting quirk I've noticed over the past 6 months or so has been that for the vast majority of our websites, optimizing old pages for new keyword targets seems to have far less potential for ranking improvement as creating new pages for the purpose.

 This is probably best explained by using a real example.
-A current client of ours successfully has strong rankings for the phrase "playground equipment", with a reasonably under optimised page specifically designed to rank fo that phrase.
+A current client of ours successfully has strong rankings for the phrase "playground equipment", with a reasonably under optimized page specifically designed to rank fo that phrase.
 We received a request from the client to specifically target the phrase "commercial playground equipment."
 The existing page that ranks for playground equipment, and the home page both towards the front of the index for this phrase despite not having much, if any, mention of the term "commercial."

 In the past the approach I would take would be to just find opportunities to fit the word commercial into one of these pages that already show ranking relevance to the phrase.
 This is what I imagine to be reasonably standard practice, and is quick and dirty.
 I've chosen to create a new page specifically targeting the phrase instead of editing said page.
 Why you ask?
 Read on.